Physician shortage in the United States: Issues and proposed actions

+Several states have dropped the residency requirement for international medical graduate to acquire medical licenses in the US to practice to address physician shortages, particularly in rural areas.
+This, however, does not remove all barriers foreign trained doctors face in order to practice in the US.
+Given how critical international medical graduates are to the US physician workforce, the second Trump administration's anti-immigration policies particularly with fee increases of H1-B visas could exacerbate the shortage.

 A study by the Niskanen Center, a think tank based out of Washington, D.C., has found that the U.S. federal government's administrative processes within Medicare and other programs make the doctor shortage worse.
-"Medicare's residency funding was designed around the naïve assumption that private insurers would contribute their fair share to training" such that "funding is based solely on the number of Medicare patients a hospital sees", according to Niskanen analyst Robert Orr, with a structure coming about that "shortchanges geographic locations and facilities with fewer elderly patients" even "while separate programs exist to deliver funds to children’s hospitals and rural clinics, [since] Medicare dwarfs them."
+"Medicare's residency funding was designed around the naïve assumption that private insurers would contribute their fair share to training" such that "funding is based solely on the number of Medicare patients a hospital sees", according to Niskanen analyst Robert Orr, with a structure coming about that "shortchanges geographic locations and facilities with fewer elderly patients".
+This still occurs, in Orr's analysis, "while separate programs exist to deliver funds to children's hospitals and rural clinics, [since] Medicare dwarfs them."

 Proposed efforts to change the viewpoints of medical students have received academic study.
-For example, an analysis explored in a Society of Teachers of Family Medicine (STFM) conference held in 2010 inside Jacksonville, Florida received wider distribution afterwards, with Dr. Julie Phillips of the Michigan State University College of Human Medicine (MSUCHM) and other scholars detailing what a 2006 to 2008 survey of approximately a thousand students at three allopathic U.S. medical schools found.
+For example, an analysis explored in a Society of Teachers of Family Medicine (STFM) conference held in 2010 inside Jacksonville, Florida received wider distribution afterwards, with Dr. Julie Phillips of the Michigan State University College of Human Medicine (MSUCHM) and other scholars detailing what a 2006 to 2008 survey of approximately a thousand students at three different schools found.
 The experts observed broadly that "contemporary physicians struggle to meet the high expectations set by patients and their profession with limited time and resources."
 Specifically, results indicated that only 145 survey respondents (14.8%) leaned towards having a career in primary care.
 Furthermore, 11.2% of first-year students expressed interest in that medical focus in contrast to how 10.8% of second-year students showed interest.
 In addition, third-year and fourth-year students expressed more interest in having a career in primary care, at 18.3% and 21.0%, respectively.